 Many of the exemptions available to individuals are also available to corporations, trustees or partners that own residential property.

-When do I have to pay my speculation and vacancy tax?
+When do I have to pay?

 If you owe speculation and vacancy tax, your payment is due on the first business day in July each year.

 You can pay online through eTaxBC, through your financial institution, by cheque, or in person at a Service BC centre.